EPILEPSY AND SEIZURES

 This is a partial solution only.
 The underlying cause of this disorder has to do with diet, lifestyle and the overall nutritional balance of the body.
 Correcting this might take longer in some cases, though not necessarily.
 Many people respond very fast to a properly designed nutritional balancing program.

 OTHER NATURAL THERAPIES

-In addition to a nutritional balancing program, other natural therapies may be useful to reduce triggers of seizures and to relax and balance the body.
-Many natural therapies may help, such as chiropractic, bodywork, relaxation, meditation, energy work and others.
+In addition to a nutritional balancing program, a few other natural therapies may be useful to reduce triggers of seizures and to relax and balance the body.
+These include quality chiropractic, quality bodywork, relaxation, and the Roy Masters meditation only.

-However, I do not suggest combining a nutritional balancing program with chelating agents, even natural chelators, as we find them unnecessary and far less safe.
-They can easily upset the delicate biochemical balance, as all of them remove some vital minerals along with the toxic metals.
+I do not suggest combining a nutritional balancing program with chelating agents, even natural chelators, as we find them unnecessary and far less safe.
+They can easily upset the delicate biochemical balance because all of them remove some vital minerals along with the toxic metals.
 They are also all very yin in Chinese terminology.
-We are particularly wary of intravenous DMPS used for mercury removal.
+I am particularly wary of intravenous DMPS used for mercury removal.

 I also do not suggest combining nutritional balancing with any type of hormone replacement therapy, even bio-identical hormones.
-Once again, the reason is that hormone therapy is not needed, in my experience, and not safe at all.
+Once again, the reason is that hormone therapy is not needed, in my experience, and not as safe.

-Combining nutritional balancing with medical drugs is also not ideal if it is not needed.
+Combining nutritional balancing with medical drugs is also not ideal, but can be done, if necessary.
 Mild seizures of the petit mal or ‘absent’ type, in my view, are not serious enough to warrant the use of toxic drugs to stop them.
 Often, such seizures will respond to nutritional balancing, even in a person who has not responded to many other nutritional and holistic therapies.